 Biddinger’s current project is a flash fiction novella about the adventures of graduate school roommates in late-1990s Chicago.
 Her stories can be found at DIAGRAM, Gone Lawn, On the Seawall, and West Trestle Review.
 Poems have recently appeared in The Adroit Journal, Bennington Review, Crazyhorse, The Hunger, Rogue Agent, and Thrush Poetry Journal.

-She teaches both literature and creative writing courses, with a focus on American women writers, contemporary poetry, and world literature.
-Her MFA course offerings include poetry workshops and craft and theory courses such as Poetry of the Body, First Books of Poetry, and Poetry of the Unexpected.
+Biddinger teaches literature and creative writing courses, including contemporary poetry, world literature, and women poets, and both introductory and advanced poetry writing.
+Her MFA course offerings include poetry and hybrid prose workshops, and craft and theory courses on themes such as Poetry of the Body and First Books of Poetry.
 Since 2008 she has edited the Akron Series in Poetry at the University of Akron Press.
-She is co-editor-in-chief, with Jay Robinson, of Barn Owl Review.

 Biddinger is the author of numerous previous poetry collections: Prairie Fever (Steel Toe Books, 2007), the chapbook Saint Monica (Black Lawrence Press, 2011), O Holy Insurgency (Black Lawrence Press, 2013), A Sunny Place with Adequate Water (Black Lawrence Press, 2014), Small Enterprise (Black Lawrence Press, 2015), and a collaboration with Jay Robinson titled The Czar (Black Lawrence Press, 2016).
 She is also the co-editor of a volume of essays, The Monkey and the Wrench: Essays into Contemporary Poetics (with John Gallaher, University of Akron Press, 2011).